See the Apple II version for a more

 assets for reference.
 I don't use any of them directly nor

-do I look at the code, mostly because I don't know how)
+do I look at the code, mostly because I find the actionscript

 A.